smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid Identity.md

 -   We have heard that it is not possible to run simultaneously multiple instance of Azure AD Connect.
 All of components providing identity services in our environmment must provide resiliency and support failover.

 -   If we decide to integrate our Active Directory environment with Azure Active Directory, this must be performed in stages.
 This is likely to be complex, considering that users in each stage would be members of different Active Directory groups and their accounts might reside in different Active Directory organizational units.

+-   Synchronizing our Active Directory accounts with Azure AD accounts makes the former vulnerable to malicious or accidental lockouts that affect the latter.
+This would effectively expose our on-premises environment to external attacks.

 -   A number of critical web applications running in our on-premises environment rely on Kerberos-based Windows Integrated Authentication.
 Microsoft states that Azure Active Directory does not support Kerberos.
 Doesn't this mean that remote users authenticating to Azure Active Directory and our business partners will not be able to properly authenticate and access these applications?